josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 I was "an evangelical", despite how much I disliked the political conservativism that tends to come with it.[^anarchist]

+[^anarchist]: I'm anarchist, have been for a while, but that's neither here nor there.
+Just don't read [The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey](https://www.goodreads.com/book/show/15794037-the-problem-of-political-authority), even if it's just to appreciate the author's simple writing style, and how he's nearly apologetic as he gently destroys argument after argument for state-sponsored violence.
+I'm not the 'moltov cocktail' anarchist, I'm simply opposed to trying to put the lipstick of legitimacy upon the pig of state-sponsored violence.
+I'm a consentualist, not more, not less.
+Hilariously, it's guaranteed that almost anyone reading these words is, practically, an anarchist in most of their 'normal' relationships.
+(I could also be considered a 'consentualist', or 'a anti-state-sponsored-violence-ist')

 While there are absolutely black evangelicals (the divide between black and white evangelicals is the topic of a wonderful book titled [The Origins of Proslavery Christianity: White and Black Evangelicals in Colonial and Antebellum Virginia](https://www.goodreads.com/book/show/2507760.The_Origins_of_Proslavery_Christianity), in general, white evangelicalism is/was an embodiment of "historic whiteness".
 In my early years, I was "christian", "white", "republican", and more.
-I'm not proud of the views I once espoused, but they were coerced onto me with an overwhelming pressure, so I don't see myself as having had too much of a choice. (seeking safety from caretakers as a child and such)
+I'm not proud of the views I once espoused, but as they were coerced onto me with an overwhelming pressure, I don't see myself as having had too much of a choice. (seeking safety from caretakers as a child and such)

 If I chose to, I could blend in with a crowd of any political flavor, but my upbringing was _extremely_ politically conservative.
 I was raised on messages like "gay people are what is wrong with America" and "the military of the government of the USA makes the world safe" and "american democracy is the best/last form of organization needed in the world" and "black people are overall inferior to white people" and "china and russia represent the biggest threats to world peace."

-I was also raised mostly functionally divorced from any of the ethnic heritage I had, despite how close I could have been to certain latin american cultural origins.
+I was also raised functionally divorced from any of the ethnic heritage I had, despite how close I could have been to certain latin american cultural origins.

 In other words, I was raised White, though the closest I'll identify now with whiteness is "white-passing". [^white-passing]

 [^white-passing]: I now view 'whiteness' as a stand-in for 'culturally alientated from any meaningful roots'.
 Whiteness tends to look like a mix of consumption, colonialism, imperialism, emotional numbness, and cultural vacuousness.
 Or at least, even if some white people don't explicitely embody those values, they are comfortable in ecosystems hospitable to those values.

-[^anarchist]: I'm now an actual anarchist, have been for a while, but that's neither here nor there.
-Just don't read [The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey](https://www.goodreads.com/book/show/15794037-the-problem-of-political-authority), even if it's just to appreciate the author's simple writing style, and how he's nearly apologetic as he gently destroys argument after argument for state-sponsored violence.
-I'm not the 'moltov cocktail' anarchist, I'm simply opposed to trying to put the lipstick of legitimacy upon the pig of state-sponsored violence.
-I'm a consentualist, not more, not less.
-Hilariously, it's guaranteed that almost anyone reading these words is, practically, an anarchist in most of their 'normal' relationships.
+I don't find 'race' to be a useful construct, and am suspicious of those who do.
+That said, I am a privileged white-passing male from America, and would have to be stupid to pretend that this doesn't drag behind it a lot of potential power.
+It's been fun to see what this power gains me access to.
+If you call me 'white', I'll correct you and say something like "I reject the lable, but I forgive you for thinking it.
+I'm 'White-passing'."

 ## Where I ended up

-After reading those books, some of them more than once, and much conversation (and painful lack of conversation) with others, I strongly and clearly de-identified with Christianity, christians, america/americanism, and all forms of evangelicalism.
+After reading those books, some of them more than once, and much conversation (and painful lack of conversation) with others, I strongly and clearly de-identified with Christianity, christians, america/americanism, and all forms of evangelicalism and christendom.

 When traveling, when asked "where I'm from", I'll say "Colorado", rather than "the United States of America", and I'll sometimes add "my family is from Paraguay".